Supreme Court ruling paves way for faster drug-impaired driving trials

 “Parliament long ago established a regime to enforce the law against alcohol-impaired driving, with breathalyzer testing and analyst certification at its centre.
 Enforcing the offence of drug-impaired driving was more elusive.”

-In 2008, Parliament established a regime to enforce the law against drug-impaired driving.
-The centrepiece of the regime is a 12-part evaluation for drug impairment, established through regulations, to be administered by police officers called drug recognition experts who receive special training and certification.
+In 2008, Parliament sought to confront that challenge with a new regime that includes a 12-part evaluation for drug impairment, established through regulations, to be administered by police officers who receive special training and certification — so-called “drug recognition experts.”

-In May 2009, Carson Bingley cut off a driver, crossed the centre line and drove into the opposite lane, nearly striking oncoming traffic, and soon after he bumped a car in a parking lot.
+In May 2009, Carson Bingley cut off a driver, crossed the centre line and drove into the opposite lane, nearly striking oncoming traffic before bumping into a car in a nearby parking lot.

 He failed sobriety tests administered by a drug recognition expert and admitted to smoking marijuana.